egobillot/calltop/README.md

  - filtering in the tool
    - filter dynamically on process name
  - batch mode
- - trace userspace methods (so far limited to python)
+ - trace userspace application functions (so far limited to python)

 ### Feature in the roadmap